This product has been discontinued.

 RF Base: 30x140mm

 10% to 85%

-A. The 9V alkaline batteries last 12~18 months.
+The 9V alkaline batteries and AA alkaline batteries generally last 12 to 18 months.
 Lithium batteries will usually last 5x longer than their alkaline counterparts, achieving around 5 years lifetime.
 Some lithium cells are also rechargeable, and when used in a mains-powered alarm may last for the entire functional lifespan of the alarm.
 Newer alarm models may also feature a "sealed" lithium battery.
 These batteries are specialist components which are designed to not be removed or need replacing by the user, and have been tested by the alarm manufacturer to ensure they last for the lifetime of the alarm.

-Please Note: the actual lifetime of your batteries depends on how often the alarms are tested or activated, as sounding the alarm draws more power than when the alarms are "waiting" to detect fire.
+Please note: the actual lifetime of your batteries depends on how often the alarms are tested or activated, as sounding the alarm draws more power than when the alarms are "waiting" to detect fire.
 You should also read your alarm's manual to make sure you only use the recommended types and brands of batteries, as failing to follow these instructions may cause the alarm to malfunction, not alerting you in the event of a fire, and might also invalidate the warranty.

 If you have any questions or would like more information about this product you can ask one of our specialists.